Legal Help Center

 - Wait at least 31 days from the date that the Respondent was served with the Petition and Summons, and

-- Have filed your Proof of Service of Summons, or have it with you for the clinic and
+- Have filed your Proof of Service of Summons, or bring it for the clinic and

 - The Petitioner must be at the Clinic if the divorce is “uncontested” (no Response has been filed), or

-- Both the Petitioner and Respondent must come to the clinic if a Response is filed.
+- Both the Petitioner and Respondent must come to the clinic if a Response is filed or if the parties wish to make a full agreement.
 Both sides must agree on all issues that apply to their case.
 This includes: child custody and visitation, child support, spousal support and division of property.

-What to bring: Stamps and envelopes or money to buy them (usually around 6 stamps or $3.00).
-Each person’s drivers license or other photo ID.
+What to bring: Stamps and envelopes (business sized #10 and 9x12 “manila” sized envelopes are recommended) or money to buy them (usually around $3.00 to $5.00 cash only, please).
+Each person must bring their valid drivers license or other valid government issued photo ID.
+You must also have the other party’s mailing address with you.

-This office has compiled a video/DVD called “How to do Your Own Divorce in Placer County (Without Shooting Yourself in the Foot).”
+The Legal Help Center has compiled a DVD called “How to do Your Own Divorce in Placer County (Without Shooting Yourself in the Foot).”
 It is 90 minutes long, and we recommend that anyone going through a divorce watch this video.
 It gives an overview of the divorce process and issues that may arise during a typical divorce case.
 It is available for free checkout at all public libraries in Placer County.

 You may also send a check or money order for $13.00 made out to Placer County Superior Court if you would like to purchase a copy by mail.
-Send it to: Legal Self- Help Center, Placer County Superior Court, 10820 Justice Center Drive, Roseville CA 95678.
-Please specify DVD or VHS and include your mailing address.
+Send it to: Legal Help Center, Placer County Superior Court, PO Box 619072, Roseville CA 95661.
+Please include your mailing address.

 Instruction Sheets and Information